vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 Here is an approach that balances these considerations:

-* If the absolute minimum hours are the binding constraint (this is very likely going to be the dominant pattern in Q2 2026 given the reduced conditional minimum hours): I should limit myself early in the week to time-sensitive stuff, periodic tasks, and small things that pop up organically.
+* If the absolute minimum hours are the binding constraint (this is very likely going to be the dominant pattern for most quarters): I should limit myself early in the week to time-sensitive stuff, periodic tasks, and small things that pop up organically.
 By around Thursday, if I have not hit the absolute minimum hours, I should pick up one of my longer-term, more complex projects on which I can spend 2 to 3 hours, and use that to make up the shortfall.
 If I am still falling short (which is unlikely), I should decide between picking another longer-term, complex task and picking smaller tasks to make up the gap.
 The decision will depend on how far short I am falling and the availability of tasks.

 * If I have to put in substantially more hours (4 or more hours): If there does not appear to be enough by way of time-sensitive work